 - Reflect on the justification of one's own beliefs and values.

 Nobody said this stuff was easy.
 But when teachers model symphonic thinking and students internalize it, graduates are better able to thrive in the new economy, according to Pink.

 4. Transformational Teachers Facilitate Productive Struggle

 It's hard not to rescue kids when they beg for help.
-But that altruistic instinct can get in the way of learning.
-In a Wired Magazine piece, "Telling You the Answer Isn't the Answer," Rhett Allain explains why letting students engage in productive struggle is the unpopular and necessary approach to instruction:
+But an instructor's altruistic instinct can get in the way of learning.
+In a Wired magazine piece, "Telling You the Answer Isn't the Answer," Rhett Allain explains why letting students engage in productive struggle is the unpopular and necessary approach to instruction: